Kotlin/dokka/docs-developer/src/doc/docs/developer_guide/workflow.md

 #### API check failed for project ..

-If you see messages like `API check failed for project ..` during `build` phase, it indicates that [binary compatibility check](https://github.com/Kotlin/binary-compatibility-validator) has failed, meaning you've changed/added/removed some public API.
+If you see a message like `API check failed for project ..` during the `build` phase, it indicates that the [binary compatibility check](https://github.com/Kotlin/binary-compatibility-validator) has failed, meaning you've changed/added/removed some public API.